 If you live in a compact state and have a multi-state license you will be able to use your multi-state license for those identified states.
 If you do not live in a compact state you will need a license for every state you work.

-Nurses PRN offers two options for meeting your housing needs.
+PRN Healthcare offers two options for meeting your housing needs.
 We have a Housing Coordinator in-office that can work with you to find your home away from home.
 You will be supplied with fully furnished housing, so you can move right in.
 Alternatively, you can look for housing on your own and we will provide you with a stipend.

 No, not at all!
 In fact, you are actually paid more as a travel nurse than you would be for most hospital jobs.
 Plus, you’ll get housing, tax benefits, and the chance to see new faces and places!

 The short answer is, sometimes.
 If you want your pet to come, make sure you let us know and we will do everything we can to find housing that allows your fur baby!
 If they do, they usually require a security deposit.
 Just be sure that bringing your pet is the best thing for both you and your pet.

 If the facility is looking for more than one nurse, then it might be possible for both of you to work together.
 Just make sure to let us know right away and we will do our best to find a place for the two of you.